-Statewide fracking can lead to environmental, economic benefits for the future
+Statewide benefits of fracking can lead to clean air

 America is breathing easier these days.
 According to the U.S. Energy Information Agency, carbon emissions have dropped to their lowest level in 20 years.

 That’s no surprise.
 Thanks to hydraulic fracturing — or “fracking” — U.S. natural gas production has soared over the past decade.
 That’s great news, since natural gas generates half as much greenhouse gas as coal.
 Here in Michigan, natural gas is replacing coal and crowding out other conventional energy sources.
 As a result, air emissions are dropping.

 Unfortunately, green activists are threatening these environmental gains.
 The Committee to Ban Fracking is collecting signatures to introduce a 2016 ballot initiative to ban fracking statewide.